QuentinBultinck/RetroAchievements/Misc/CR/Resolved/CR_2025May_TreasuresDeep.md

 # %%%%%%%%%%%%% CODE REVIEW WRAP-UP %%%%%%%%%%%%% #

 # ------Promotion Steps (useful for CR)------
-0. First post [🎓 Reflection & Suggestions] & [🌟 Set Promotion] sections in Code Review
+0. First post [Wrap-Up & Next Steps] section in Code Review Thread

 ## ---------When not promoted to full dev---------
 1. Take set/game out of `(In Review)` on RA game page, if necessary.
 By pressing `Complete Claim Review` in `Dev` drop down menu